 Let’s Talk Presentation

-Square cubes are a perfect match for lowball glasses, especially when serving classic drinks like a Sazerac, Old Fashioned, or a bourbon on the rocks.
+Square cube makers are a perfect match for bars that serve classic drinks like a Sazerac, Old Fashioned, or a bourbon on the rocks.

 Spirits served with square ice cubes in highball glasses also get a presentation boost.
 Large, square cubes stack nicely in these slender glasses, guaranteeing drinks stay consistently cool throughout.